phonopy/phono3py/_sources/command-options.rst.txt

 Supercell with displacements are created.
 Using with ``--amplitude`` option, atomic displacement distances are controlled.
-With this option, files for supercells with displacements and ``disp_fc3.yaml`` file are created.
+With this option, files for supercells with displacements and ``phono3py_disp.yaml`` file are created. ``--pa`` should be specified if the input unit cell structure is not a primitive cell, e.g., ``--pa="F"`` if the input unit cell has F-centring.

 .. _amplitude_option: